picosh/docs/posts/custom-domains.md

 > WARNING: We make **no** guarantees that our IP addresses will stay the same.
 > Use at your own risk!

+# Can I use an `ALIAS` record instead of `CNAME`?

+Yes, it should work the exact same way.